Broken collarbone

 Overview

 A broken collarbone is a common injury.
 The collarbone, also known as the clavicle, connects the shoulder blade to the breastbone.
-Common causes of a broken collarbone include falls, sports and traffic accidents.
-Infants sometimes break their collarbones while being born.
+Common causes of a broken collarbone include falls, sports injuries and traffic accidents.
+Infants sometimes break their collarbones during birth.

 Symptoms